Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-“Since we’ve personally experienced communication problems and other struggles in our relationship, we can stand here, not any better than any of you—but maybe a little older and have been down the path a little further to pass along to you the same comfort and encouragement that God has given us— and God has given us a lot!
-(Yep!
-Steve and I can relate!)
+“Since we’ve personally experienced communication problems and other struggles in our relationship, we can stand here.
+We’re not any better than any of you.
+Maybe we’re a little older and have been down the path a little further.
+But we pass along to you the same comfort and encouragement that God has given us.
+And God has given us a lot!

 “Our principle message is about differences.
 Sometimes people think differences are to be endured.
 We’d like to present that differences are to be appreciated.
-The world’s system doesn’t understand this because one of the grounds for divorce is incompatibility— which means ‘they were different from each other’.
+The world’s system doesn’t understand this because one of the grounds for divorce is incompatibility.
+That means ‘they were different from each other.’

 But differences are actually God-designed.
 It’s ok to be different.
 Yet we don’t always live out those differences in ways that can benefit the other.
 We read a poem that reminded us of what goes on in our lives.
 It’s called: ‘He Said, She Said’ and it reads: